Pay by Card or Transfer with Paypal Checkout

 There are three main elements of music: Harmony, Melody and Rhythm.

-These three items form the foundation of modern music, which has some combination of time/pulse, harmonic content such as chords/chord progressions and/or melody.
+These three items form the foundation of modern music, including jazz.

-Now, think to yourself, what order do you place these items when you are in the practice room?
+Now, ask yourself, what order do you place these items in the practice room?

-When I ask this question in workshops, no matter what country I’m in, the answer is always the same.
+When I ask this question in workshops, the answer is always the same.

-After teaching jazz and other improvised music for almost 20 years, I have realized that many of the students I work with struggle with time and rhythm.
+After teaching jazz for 20 years, I realized that many students struggle with time and rhythm.

-For this reason, I have always put a strong focus on rhythmic material with my students, as well as in my own practice room as I have continued to develop as a player.
+For this reason, I always put a strong focus on rhythmic material with my students, which has produced real results in their playing.

-Each concept is presented in an easy to understand fashion, and is accompanied by multiple exercises that focus on developing your control of rhythmic material from both a technical and improvisational standpoint.
+Each concept is easy to understand and accompanied by exercises that develop your rhythmic control.

 - Printable PDF Format

-- Over 100 Musical Examples in Notation an Tablature
+- Over 135 Musical Examples in Notation and Tablature

-If you’re looking to bring your jazz guitar rhythm playing to the next level and are searching for new inspiration in the practice room, check out “Modern Time: Rhythmic Fundamentals for the Improvising Musician.”
+If you want to bring your jazz guitar rhythm playing to the next level, check out “Modern Time: Rhythmic Fundamentals for the Improvising Musician.”

-For less than the price of one private lesson you get a lifetime’s worth of practice material to explore in the woodshed.
+For less than the price of a private lesson you get a lifetime’s worth of practical practice material.

 - Rhythmic Pairing